Renters Insurance: What It Covers, Costs & Why You Need It

 Choosing the Right Coverage Amounts

-Most insurance experts recommend the following baseline coverage for renters:
+Most insurance experts recommend the following baseline coverage for renters in 2026:

 Coverage Type Recommended Minimum What It Protects